-This model sells out like ice cream in August so commit to a search for this tidy craft made of Double-butted 6061 aluminum.
+This model sells like ice cream in August, so commit to a search for this tidy craft made of Double-butted 6061 aluminum.
 “Shimano GRX 1 x 11 drivetrain isn’t a reworked set of road components,” say Co-Op engineers, and the rear derailleur reduces chain slap and noise, preventing chain drop.
-Move through 11 gears enroute to your destination.
+Move through 11 gears en route to your destination.

 Who needs a suspension system when you can enjoy adventures one obstacle at a time?
 Stop on a dime while retaining control courtesy of Shimano GRX hydraulic disc brakes and maneuver like a pro using the bike’s flared handlebars.
 The WTB Nano 700c x 40mm tubeless tires are unique and pre-taped rims make converting to tubeless tires easy.

-Keep both hands on the handlebars while engaging the dropper post lever on the fly, and no matter your height — you can stand between 5-feet and 6-feet; 3-inches — you still get a custom fit.
+Keep both hands on the handlebars while engaging the dropper post lever on the fly, and no matter your height — you can stand between 5 feet and 6 feet, 3 inches — you still get a custom fit.
 The quintessential adventure bike, this model welcomes a frame bag or rear rack if it’s not considered a ride if it doesn’t last longer than a day.
-Weighing just 23.2 pounds, expect lots of bike that’s moderately priced, so go forth and search!

 -Compact Frame, Comfortable Ride-